calebnance/jekyll_blog-calebnance/_posts/development/2018-07-23-frontend-optimization-checklist-2018.markdown

 ***

 This post was mainly in response to this [Twitter Post](https://twitter.com/chriscoyier/status/1030488369199906816) from [Chris Coyier](https://twitter.com/chriscoyier).

-I hope it helped!
+Also, take a look at the [repo for my blog](https://github.com/calebnance/jekyll_blog-calebnance#blogcalebnancecom) and it's current Lighthouse score.
+I've listed out a good bit of helpful things in the readme.
+I hope something on this post helped you! <span style="font-size:24px">🍻</span>